Make a delicious Smoked Turkey in a Pellet Grill, a simple method to smoking a whole turkey!

 - Place the turkey on the smoker and smoke for 6 hours or about 30 minutes per pound up until the internal temperature reaches at least 165*F. (We prefer ours at 180*F; however, it is done at 165*F.)

 - If you prefer, you can baste it with chicken broth every hour during the smoking time to keep it moist.
+(Note – if you plan to baste it be sure to place the turkey in an aluminum roasting pan and then on the smoker, not directly on the grates.)

 - After it is fully cooked, serve as desired.